ECMWFCode4Earth/ml_drought/README.md

 ## Pipeline <a name="pipeline"></a>

-Currently, the entrypoint into the pipeline are the scripts in the [scripts folder](scripts) - see the [scripts README](scripts/README.md) for more information.
+Currently, the entrypoints into the pipeline are the scripts in the [scripts folder](scripts) - see the [scripts README](scripts/README.md) for more information.

 In the future, this will be replaced by the [`run.py`](run.py) file, with [json configurations](pipeline_config).